EMPATHY WITH PLANTS

 But every now and again i came back into my head, and wondered what the head was and thought of flowers.

 I thought of how with fly catchers the head is like a hand or mouth.
-Then thought of normal flowers with their scents and colours, and bees and realised actually my head, my flower, was the genitals – so i laughed a few times but found it quite difficult to imagine my head as genitals, easier as a vagina than a penis, but still when something's difficult then i think it's not quite natural.
+Then thought of normal flowers with their scents and colours, and bees and realised actually my head, my flower, was the genitals – so i laughed a few times but found it quite difficult to imagine my head as genitals, easier as a vagina than a penis.

-So i'm wondering what else the flower is and does – and some flowers follow the sun around, so the flower can obviously get quite focused.
-I'm still wondering how the flower fits in the plant's self-awareness... it seems to be a point of great sensitivity, and so i've been empathising with plants which have flowers at the sides as well and flowering areas from the head and hands... each finger... elbows and shoulders ...
+So i'm wondering what else the flower is and does – and some flowers follow the sun around, so the flower can obviously focus.
+I'm still wondering how the flower fits in the plant's self-awareness... it seems to be a point of great sensitivity, and so i've been empathising with plants which have flowers at the sides with flowering areas from the head to hands...

 Panoramic and Focused Sensing